couchbaselabs/Android-Couchbase/README.markdown

 * Your Android apps can use Apache CouchDB's well-proven synchronization technology.
 * If you <3 CouchApps, you can deploy them as Android apps.

-### Beta Release

-If you just want to get started, jump to **Getting Started**.

-The biggest thing we need help with is size optimization - currently a Release build adds about 4 MB to your application (reported as 13MB).

 ## Join us

 There is a [Google Group here for Mobile Couchbase](https://groups.google.com/group/mobile-couchbase).
 Let's talk about how to optimize the Erlang build, what the best Java APIs are for CouchDB, how to take advantage of replication on mobile devices.
 It'll be fun.